Zurc/reactive-journey/counter-stream-example.md

 The `map(f)` function replaces \(into the new stream\) each emitted value according to a function `f`you provide.
 In our case, we mapped to the number 1 on each click.
 The `scan(g)`function aggregates all previous values on the stream, producing value `x = g(accumulated, current)`, where `g`was simply the add function in this example.
 Then, `counterStream`emits the total number of clicks whenever a click happens.

 Let's see that example on action, only using scan...

 [jsbin](https://jsbin.com/rogevob/edit?html,js,console,output)

+#### terminology

+Rx    // package

+Observable    // object

+fromEvent\(source, type-of-event\)    // helper method that create a **new** observable based on an event.

+scan\(\)    // The **scan **operator works just like **reduce **for arrays.
+It takes a value which is exposed to a callback.
+The returned value of the callback will then become the next value exposed the next time the callback runs.

+subscribe\( next-function, error-function, complete-function \)    // to react to that event I need to subscribe to it